Eagle Materials Inc. research snapshot

 Mean-reversion setup

-If EXP retests the $180 to $195 area without a structural construction downturn or earnings miss, compare the lower price with normalized free cash flow, net cash per share, and the dividend yield floor.
+If EXP retests the $180 to $195 area without a structural construction downturn or earnings miss, compare the lower price with normalized free cash flow, net debt per share, and the dividend yield floor.

 Fundamental monitor